-Wematter can proudly present three major accomplishments that are on the world record level.
-Since its founding, Wematter has focused on a user-friendly SLS 3D-printer that is so easy to use that it can be placed in offices, hospitals and laboratories.
+Since its founding, Wematter has focused on a user-friendly SLS 3D-printer so easy to use that it can be placed in offices, hospitals, and laboratories.

-Another major focus has been on being a world leader in materials and being able to offer really good mechanical properties and unique materials.
-To date, Aurora PA11 is the material most commonly used in Wematter’s Gravity machines.
+Another major focus has been on being a world-leader in materials development.
+To date, Aurora PA11 is the most commonly used material in Wematter’s Gravity machines.

-Wematter is currently getting ready to go to market with our Aurora Polypropen powder.
-Please find preliminary data for this product in the sheet below.
+Wematter is currently getting ready to go to market with its Aurora Polypropen powder.
+Preliminary data for this product may be found in the below product sheet.

 Send download link to:

-The material has been developed in a consortium within the framework of the research project Ampoform .
-Ampoform stands for Additive manufacturing of prosthetic products based on forestry raw materials.
-The project is led by RISE, within the framework of BioInnovation, and on the journey are four companies in addition to Wematter that help make this a reality.
-Stora Enso contributes with nanocellulose, Fillauer Europe develops prostheses and Ortopedteknik/Örebro county works with orthopedic solutions for patients.
+The new material was developed by a consortium within the framework of the Ampoform research project.
+‘Ampoform’ stands for Additive manufacturing of prosthetic products based on raw materials from the forestry industry.
+The project is led by RISE within the framework of BioInnovation, and four companies have joined Wematter in developing this new material.
+Stora Enso contributed nanocellulose; Fillauer Europe developped prostheses; and Ortopedteknik/Örebro county works with orthopedic solutions for patients.
 Read more about Ampoform here.

 Wematter has printed several different parts for prosthetics in different materials and the aim is to print demonstrators that can be used by patients in need of tailor-made sustainable prints.